iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

  	because the GROUP does NOT exist when the WHERE clause if filtering.
 - **HAVING** is used for filtering values from a GROUP which would allow you to use aggregate functions within its conditions.

-Let's create create a table where we can illustrate the differences.
+Let's create a table where we can illustrate the differences.

 ````sql
 DROP TABLE IF EXISTS avg_student_grades;